-Upon receiving a complaint, the SVIO will make a preliminary determination as to whether the complaint falls within the purview of the Sexual Violence Policy and whether, on its face, there appears to be a sufficient basis to conduct a full investigation.
-In making this determination, the SVIO may interview the complainant and the respondent and conduct whatever preliminary investigation the Officer deems necessary to determine if the actions alleged in the complaint would, if true, constitute a violation of the University's Sexual Violence Policy and there is a reasonable basis for investigating the charges.
-If the SVIO concludes there is insufficient basis to proceed, the matter will be concluded and the parties so advised.
+Upon receiving a complaint, the AVP will make a preliminary determination as to whether the complaint on its face appears to be a sufficient basis to conduct a full investigation.
+In making this determination, the AVP may interview the complainant and the respondent (after advising the respondent of the allegations in writing) and conduct whatever preliminary investigation the AVP deems necessary to determine if the actions alleged in the complaint would, if true, constitute a violation of the University's Sexual Violence Policy and there is a reasonable basis for investigating the charges.
+If the AVP concludes there is insufficient basis to proceed, the matter will be concluded, and the parties so advised.

-D. Investigation
+4. Investigation

-If the SVIO makes the determination that there is a sufficient basis to proceed, the Officer will issue a Statement of Charge Letter, based on the complaint and any preliminary investigation conducted.
+If the AVP makes the determination that there is a sufficient basis to proceed, an IO will be assigned to conduct the investigation.
+The IO will issue a Statement of Charge Letter, based on the complaint and any preliminary investigation conducted.
 The Charge Letter will be provided to the complainant and the respondent.
 The respondent will be provided the opportunity to respond in writing to the Charge, and any response will be shared with the complainant.
 The Dean of each school to which the respondent faculty member has an appointment will also receive a copy of the Charge Letter.

-The SVIO will lead a thorough and impartial investigation, assisted by one or more coinvestigators who may come from the school of the complainant or respondent or from elsewhere in the University (the "Investigative Team").
-The co-investigator(s) will be University staff or faculty members appropriately trained as investigators in handling sexual violence cases, and will be selected for individual cases by the SVIO.
-The investigation will include interviews of the complainant and respondent, interviews of witnesses, and review of documentation, physical evidence and any other relevant evidence.
+The IO will lead a thorough and impartial investigation, assisted by one or more co-investigators who may come from the School of the complainant or respondent or from elsewhere in the University (the "Investigative Team").
+Co-investigator(s) will be University staff or faculty members appropriately trained to investigate and handle sexual misconduct cases who will be selected for individual cases by the IO.
+The investigation will include interviews of the complainant and respondent, interviews of witnesses as well as review of documentation, physical evidence and any other relevant evidence.

-Prior to interviews, the complainant, the respondent and any relevant witnesses will be informed by the SVIO that statements they make during the process may be admissible in concurrent or subsequent civil or criminal court proceedings, and will accordingly also be informed of their rights as outlined in Section B above.
+Prior to interviews, the complainant, the respondent and any relevant witnesses will be informed by the IO that statements they make during the process may be admissible in concurrent or subsequent civil or criminal court proceedings.
+Accordingly, the parties and witnesses will be informed of their rights as outlined in Section D2 above.
 The parties will be advised of the seriousness of the proceeding and the expectation that the information they provide is both accurate and complete.
 Any false or misleading statements may subject the party making such statements to proceedings under the applicable University policy, handbook, code and/or charter.
-The complainant and respondent may have their advisors4 and/or outside counsel present for their interviews, but the advisors or outside counsel will not be permitted to participate in the interview other than to provide advice to the person they have accompanied, and they may be excluded from the interview for disruptive behavior.
+The complainant and respondent may have their advisors12 and/or outside counsel present for their interviews, but the advisors or outside counsel will not be permitted to participate in the interview other than to provide advice to the person they have accompanied, and they may be excluded from the interview for disruptive behavior.

-In conducting the investigation, the Investigative Team may, as appropriate, also consult with other campus officials including but not limited to administrators in the relevant school(s), Public Safety, the Title IX Coordinator, the Vice President for Institutional Affairs, the Vice Provost for Faculty or the Vice Provost for University Life.
-The Investigative Team may also consult with the Office of General Counsel, who may determine in particular cases to engage outside counsel to assist the University throughout this process.
+In conducting the investigation, the Investigative Team may, as appropriate, also consult with other campus officials including but not limited to administrators in the relevant School(s), the Division of Public Safety, the AVP, the Senior Vice President for Institutional Affairs and Chief Diversity Officer, the Vice Provost for Faculty or the Vice Provost for University Life.
+The Investigative Team may also consult with the Office of General Counsel, which may determine in particular cases to engage outside counsel to assist the University throughout this process.
 The Investigative Team may engage forensic and other experts, as needed.

-E. Investigative Report
+5. Investigative Report 13